datastax/dsbulk/manual/settings.md

 An optional list of host names or host addresses that should be denied to connect.
 See `datastax-java-driver.basic.contact-points` for a full description of accepted formats.

-This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.filter.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeFilter`.
+This option only has effect when the setting `datastax-java-driver.basic.load-balancing-policy.filter.class` refers to DSBulk's default node filter implementation: `com.datastax.oss.dsbulk.workflow.commons.policies.lbp.SimpleNodeDistanceEvaluator`.

 Note: this option is not compatible with DataStax Astra databases.